-5 Dr. Martin Luther King Jr. Day Parades in Georgia
+5 Dr. Martin Luther King, Jr. Day Parades in Georgia

 Celebrate the life and legacy of civil rights icon Dr. Martin Luther King, Jr. during these parades throughout Georgia.

-Dublin Dr. Martin L. King, Jr. Parade (Dublin)
+Dublin Dr. Martin L. King, Jr. Parade

-Martin Luther King, Jr. Celebration and Parade (Elberton)
+Elberton Martin Luther King, Jr. Celebration and Parade

-Martin Luther King, Jr. Parade (Carrollton)
+Savannah Dr. Martin Luther King, Jr. Observance Day Parade

 The Jan.
-15, 2018, parade in Savannah will set off from the corner of East Liberty and East Broad Street heading toward the Savannah River at 10 a.m.
+20, 2020, parade in Savannah will set off from the corner of East Liberty and East Broad Street heading toward the Savannah River at 10 a.m.
 Then, it will follow a route where it turns left on Broughton Street, then right on Martin Luther King, Jr. Boulevard before terminating at the corner of West Anderson Street.